-In this snack recipe, I have marinated the chicken with spices such as salt, red chilli powder, Haldi powder, garam masala powder, ginger garlic paste and herbs such as coriander leaves, chopped curry leaves, chopped green chillies.
+In this snack recipe, I have marinated the chicken with spices such as salt, red chilli powder, Haldi powder, garam masala powder, ginger garlic paste, and herbs such as coriander leaves, chopped curry leaves, and chopped green chillies.

-Also, marinated with cornflour, maida, egg, food colour and mixed well.
+Also, marinated with cornflour, maida, egg, and food color and mixed well.

-I tell you this is the best chicken pakora to make and tastes more than delicious.
+I tell you, this is the best chicken pakora to make, and it tastes more than delicious.

 Chicken pakoda with besan

-In this above video, I have used besan or chickpea flour as the coating to the chicken along with marinating with spices, cornflour and egg
+In this above video, I have used besan or chickpea flour as the coating for the chicken, along with marinating it with spices, cornflour, and egg.

-I have also sprinkled some curry leaves and green chillies into the oil while deep frying and they give an amazing aroma to the deep-fried chicken pakodi.
+I have also sprinkled some curry leaves and green chillies into the oil while deep frying, giving a fantastic aroma to the deep-fried chicken pakodi.

-Chicken pakora can be made in various versions and here I would like to share two versions of making chicken pakora which is absolutely delicious in taste.
+Chicken pakora can be made in various versions, and here I would like to share two versions of making delicious chicken pakora.

-They are easy to make any time of the day and best to serve with dal recipes as side dishes or can be eaten as plain snacks.
+They are easy to make any time of the day and best to serve with dal recipes as side dishes or can be eaten as simple snacks.

 Different kinds of pakora recipes

-There are many various ways of making pakoda and pick any vegetable and we can make a pakoda out of it including paneer.
+There are many ways of making pakoda and pick any vegetable we can make a pakoda out of it, including paneer.

-Pakoda can be made with all non-veg ingredients such as fish as well as they can be made with different veggies such as onion, tomatoes, green chilli, brinjal, cauliflower, cabbage, methi, palak and the list is never-ending.
+Pakoda can be made with all non-veg ingredients, such as fish, and with different veggies, such as onion, tomatoes, green chilli, brinjal, cauliflower, cabbage, methi, and palak, and the list is never-ending.

-I decided to make these tea-time snacks for my blog and I thought this is the best time to make them and post this recipe.
+I decided to make these tea-time snacks for my blog, and I thought this was the best time to make them and post this recipe.

-South Indian regions prefer to make pakodas with chicken mainly in andhra region in Andhra style and this pakoda is a simple snack recipe to make across any region with many variations.
+South Indian regions prefer to make pakodas with chicken, mainly in the Andhra region in Andhra style, and this pakoda is a simple snack recipe to make across any region with many variations.

-I have made it with boneless chicken and all the snack recipes or chicken deep fried recipes taste best with boneless pieces.
+I have made it with boneless chicken, and all the snack or deep-fried recipes taste best with boneless pieces.

 Step by Step procedure

-- Firstly, take a bowl, into it add boneless chicken pieces.
-Wash the boneless chicken, strain them well so that no water remains and masala absorbs well to the chicken.
+- Firstly, take a bowl into it and add boneless chicken pieces.
+Wash the boneless chicken, strain them well so that no water remains, and the masala absorbs well into the chicken.

-- Add salt into it as per taste, red chilli powder, turmeric powder, ginger garlic paste.
+- Add salt into it as per taste, red chilli powder, turmeric powder, and ginger garlic paste.

-- Also add black pepper corn powder, garam masala powder.
+- Also, add black peppercorn powder and garam masala powder.

 - Then goes finely chopped green chillies.